Mr Hicklin, Miss Higginbotham and Miss Russon

-Our Topic this half term is "Into the forest."
+Our Topic this half term is "Food Glorious Food!"

 Tuesday- the very exciting WCIT in which every member of Year Four will be playing either cornet or clarinet.

 Swimming will be on Wednesday afternoons.
 Please send us a letter if you want your child to wear goggles.
 It is essential that we have a raincoat or warm coat every Wednesday.
 It may also be better to leave your jewellery at home for the day.

 In English this half term we will be looking at: